jeffreykeefer/Parkology/CONTRIBUTING.md

 # Contributing to Parkology

-Add a bit of welcome and cheer at the top
->Thank you for your interest in contributing to [Project] :tada:!

-Restart your project vision here.
-Redundancy is your friend
->[Project] is ...
+The following is a set of guidelines and suggestions for contributing to www.parkology.org.
+While you interact with our online community, feel free to propose changes to this file.

+Parkology will be the open, online community to share ideas, tools, and resources for people who love quality parks within a 10-Minute Walk from home.

 Add some info on *why* people should read your contributor guidelines and *what* they are.

->This documents is a set of guidelines for contributing to [Project] on GitHub.
-These are guidelines, not rules.
-This guide is meant to make it easy for you to get involved.

-If your guide is long, consider adding a table of contents.

 * [Participation guidelines](#participation-guidelines)
 * [What we're working on](#what-were-working-on)